-For graduates this course satisfies a gradwide elective.
+For graduate students, this course satisfies a Grad-wide Elective.

 Included in program fee:

-3 units, housing, studio, breakfast, dinner while staying at Sant' Anna in Camprena, art historian lectures, museum entrance fees, local transportation, field trips, and travel/health insurance
+3 credits, housing, studio, some material (for site specific installation) breakfast, art historian lectures, entrance fees, local transportation, field trips, and travel/health insurance

 Not included in program fee:

-All CCA summer study-abroad courses (including the New York Studio and Marfa Fieldwork Project) are coordinated by the Office of Special Programs.
+All CCA summer study-abroad courses (including the New York Studio) are coordinated by the Office of Special Programs.